laibajiu/hello-world/README.md

 # hello-world
 MY first repository on GitHub

-LBJ is a handsome boy.
+LBJ is a handsome :boy:.